 Revenue in the Ride Sharing segment amounts to US$17,191m in 2018

 What’s triggering the growth of shared mobility?

 Booming online service marketplace, new employment models, significant workplace flexibility are making the on-demand economy grow.
-For instant ride sharing services, there has been a drastic shift in customer mindset over acceptance of ride-sharing models.
-These three factors are contributing to make dynamic carpooling a success:
+For instant ride-sharing services, there has been a drastic shift in customer mindset over the acceptance of ride-sharing models.
+These three factors are contributing to making dynamic carpooling a success:

-2. Technology: The future of ridesharing depends upon technology.
+2. Technology: The future of ridesharing depends on technology.
 Mobile apps, GPS navigation devices, constant network connectivity, e-transactions for payment are enabling seamless matching of riders and drivers in real-time.